Your Next Career Starts Here.

 Data Science

-Area Director: Prof. John Cho.
+Area Director: Prof. Guy Van den Broeck.
 Integrate faculty expertise from Electrical and Computer Engineering, Computer Science and Computational Medicine.
-Focus on unifying statistics, data mining and analysis, machining learning, and distributed and parallel systems to understand and analyze large amounts of data.
+Focus on unifying statistics, data mining and analysis, machine learning, and distributed and parallel systems to understand and analyze large amounts of data.

 VIEW DETAILS